 Special Category data? - Some of the personal data collected falls under the GDPR special category data.
 This includes race; ethic origin; religion; biometrics; and health.
-In terms of using Microsoft Forms special category data may be collected, for example, to update the annual pupil record.
+In terms of using Microsoft Teams special category data may be discussed.

 Whatever special category data is used the school will ensure that it has a lawful basis to do this and that this is documented in the school's Privacy Notice (Pupil).